RocketDerp/April14_2025/Grim_Blunt/USA/Grim_dump.md

 # Freedom to hate

 The freedom to hate on Charlie Kirk is self-harm.
-It accmplishes nothing.
+It accomplishes nothing positive.

-People have not built anything productive or goodness based foward.
-There is no call for anything but hate of Trump and mockery of Trump, when Trump himself is a constant source of hate and mockey.
+People have not built anything productive or goodness based forward.
+There is no call for anything but hate of Trump and mockery of Trump, when Trump himself is a constant source of hate and mockery.

 People haven't been able to escape the conditioned reaction patterns of the Russian IRA since March 2013, and have fleshed them out into cliches and thought-terminating dead-ends.

 There is a sustained faith in hate I've been repeating over and over.
 A sustained faith in mocking.
 Everyone in USA agrees on *hate harder, mock harder*.
-People never seemto tire of the costant spare time and free time spent on hate and mocking with social machines / media machines.
+People never seem to tire of the constant spare time and free time spent on hate and mocking with social machines / media machines.

 Goodness is avoided.
 Nonfiction discussion of mob mentality avoided.
-Nonficiton discussion of Russian information warfare avoided.
+Nonfiction discussion of Russian information warfare avoided.

 &nbsp;